Technology and Practice

 Required Courses

 (Required of first-year M.Arch.
 I students.)
-An introduction to the analysis and design of building structural systems and the evolution and impact of these systems on architectural form.
-Lectures and homework assignments cover structural classifications, fundamental principles of mechanics, computational methods, and the behavior and case studies of truss, cable, arch, and simple framework systems.
-Discussion sections explore the applications of structural theory to the design of wood and steel systems for gravity loads through laboratory and computational exercises and design projects.
-Homework, design projects, and midterm and final examinations are required.
+An introduction to the analysis and design of building structural systems and the impact of the evolution of these systems on architectural form.
+Lectures and homework assignments will cover structural classifications, fundamental principles of mechanics, computational methods, and the behavior and case studies of truss, cable, arch, beams, columns, and simple framework systems.
+Homework, discussion sections, quizzes, and final examinations are required.
 3 Course cr

 MW 9am-10:50am, M 11am-12:30pm